Defensive Model Expansion for Robust Bayesian Inference: Theoretical Results

 We have discussed two distinct strategies for Gaussian process models.
 The first is to use a spike-and-slab prior $\Pi(dr) = p_0 \, \delta_{r_0} + (1 - p_0) \, \Pi^\star_r(dr)$ with $\Pi^\star_r(dr)$ a (mixture of) Gaussian processes.
 The second is to use a scale mixture of Gaussian processes of the form $[r \mid \sigma_r] \sim \GP(0, \kappa)$ where $\kappa(x, x') = \sigma^2_r \, \rho(x,x')$ and $\rho(x,x')$ is a fixed kernel and $\sigma^2_r$ is given a hyperprior.
 For spike-and-slab priors, Corollary~\ref{cor:general-1} applies immediately.

-Applying Theorem~\ref{thm:general-consistency} directly requires us to have a \emph{lower bound} on the rate of convergence for Gaussian process models.
-In other words, we need to verify that a pure GP prior without a spike-and-slab component does not achieve the parametric $N^{-1/2}$ rate.
-To keep technical details to a minimum, we find it prudent to adopt $\Pi_\alpha\{H(\theta_0, \theta) > M_N \, N^{-1/2} \mid \bZ_N\} \to 0$ in $F_{\theta_0}$-probability as a starting assumption rather than to state conditions for it to hold.
-This will almost always be the case when $\kappa(x,x')$ is a strictly positive definite kernel such as the squared exponential and \Matern\ kernels.

-\begin{remark}[Gaussian Process Lower Bounds] We might expect flexible nonparametric methods to attain a rate of the form $\epsilon_N = N^{-p/(2p + D)}$ for some $p > 0$.
-For some common kernels (such as the squared exponential kernel), however, we only miss $\epsilon_N = N^{-1/2}$ by a logarithmic factor (see Theorem 10 of \citealp{van2011information}).
-This occurs because the reproducing kernel Hilbert space (RKHS) of the squared exponential kernel consists of extremely smooth functions, making it particularly well suited to approximating the function $r_0(x) = 0$.
+\begin{remark}[Gaussian Process Lower Bounds] Applying Theorem~\ref{thm:general-consistency} directly requires us to have a \emph{lower bound} on the rate of convergence for Gaussian process models.
+In other words, we need to verify that a GP prior without a spike-and-slab component does not achieve the near-parametric $(\log N / N)^{1/2}$ rate.
+We might expect flexible nonparametric methods to attain a rate of the form $\epsilon_N = N^{-p/(2p + D)}$ up-to logarithmic terms for some $p > 0$; this is the case for \Matern\ priors (see see Theorem~5 of \citealp{van2011information} and the discussion thereafter).
+For some common kernels (such as the squared exponential kernel), however, a near-parametric rate is attained (see Theorem 10 of \citealp{van2011information}).
+This occurs because the squared exponential kernel is supported on extremely smooth functions, making it particularly well suited to approximating the function $r_0(x) = 0$.
 The general problem of lower bounding posterior contraction rates for Gaussian process regression models is studied by \citet{castillo2008lower}. \end{remark}

-If the goal is inference on $\beta_0$, it can also suffice to not apply shrinkage and instead project the GP posterior onto the family $\sF_0$.
+As an alternative to establishing consistent model selection, if the goal is inference on $\beta_0$ it can also suffice to instead project the posterior of $(r, \beta)$ onto the family $\sF_0$.
 Recall that using projections for inference is what we actually recommend.
-For Model~NR this is particularly simple due to conjugacy.
+The following two theorems give results for posterior projections of models based on Gaussian process priors; we state both results for the non-fractional posterior.

 \begin{theorem}[Semiparametric Bernstein-von Mises Theorem] Consider Model NR with $\sigma_0 = 1$ and $r_0(x) = 0$.
 Assume $\Sigma_X = \E_{\theta_0}(X_i X_i^\top)$ exists, is finite, and is non-singular.
 Let $\Pi(\cdot \mid \bZ_N)$ be the posterior associated to the model with $[Y_i \mid X_i, \mu] \sim \Normal\{\mu(X_i), 1\}$ and $\mu \sim \GP(0, \kappa)$ where $\kappa(x,x') = \sigma^2_\beta \, x^\top x' + a \, e^{-\rho \|x - x'\|^2_2}$ for some positive constants $(\sigma^2_\beta, a, \rho)$.
 Let $\beta^\star = \arg \min_\beta \|\bmu - \bX \beta\|$ where $\bmu = (\mu(X_1), \ldots, \mu(X_N))^\top$ and $\bX = (X_1, \ldots, X_N)^\top$.
 Then